riadafridishibly/micro-notification/notification/README.md

 ## How to deal with `Not Found`?
-The following lookup should be happen in another table to check whether the driver exists with the particular id.
+The following lookup should be happened in another table to check whether the driver exists with the particular id.

 ```python
 query = Order.query.filter(Order.supply_id == supply_id).count()